ergoplatform/oracle-core/docs/Governance-Stake-Slashing-Pool-Spec.md

 ###### Finalize Datapoint Function
 This is the function which produces the finalized datapoint by folding down the input oracle datapoints produced during the epoch.
 The simplest function we can use is an average.

 ```haskell
 [Summed Total Of Oracle Input Datapoints] / [Number Of Oracle Input Datapoints]
 ```
-Using a more complex equation is likely a good idea and/or filtering major outliers before averaging.
-(To be done in future draft)
+Using a more complex equation and/or filtering major outliers before averaging is a good idea and will be implemented in the future.

 ###### Successful Oracle Epoch Payout Function
 This is the amount of Ergs which a successful oracle (one that has provided a datapoint within the margin of error) is awarded at the end of an epoch.
 The plus one is to pay out the collector an extra portion for performing the collection.